jameskfry/expression-language/README.md

 ## Continuous Integration and Deployment

-This package is automatically published to npm when changes are pushed to the main branch using GitHub Actions.
+This package uses GitHub Actions for automated workflows:

+1. **NPM Publishing**: Automatically publishes to npm when the package version changes
+2. **GitHub Releases**: Automatically creates GitHub releases with changelogs and distribution files

 ### For Maintainers

-If you're maintaining this package, you'll need to set up an NPM authentication token:
+If you're maintaining this package, you'll need to set up the following:

+#### NPM Publishing

 1. Generate an npm access token with publish permissions:
    - Go to npmjs.com and log in